New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Numerical Results

-For the particular case of the $\Lambda_b\to\Lambda_c$ transition, we also show in Fig.~\ref{fig:CMLAMBDA} results for the NP Fits 1 and 17 of Ref.~\cite{Bhattacharya:2018kig}.
-As mentioned above they are interesting since in these two cases, all NP is included in the tensor terms.
-This is a very different scenario from the cases corresponding to Fits 6 and 7 of Ref.~\cite{Murgui:2019czp}, for which the tensor contributions are negligible.
+For the particular case of the $\Lambda_b\to\Lambda_c$ transition, we also show in Fig.~\ref{fig:CMLAMBDA} results for the $R_2$ leptoquark model fit of Ref.~\cite{Shi:2019gxi}.
+This fit is particularly interesting since the two nonzero Wilson coefficients, $C_{S_L}$ and $C_T$, are complex giving rise to a nonzero $\langle {\cal P}_{TT}^{\rm CM}\rangle(\omega)$ value.
+For this particular model $C_{S_L}$ and $C_T$ at the bottom mass scale, appropriate for the present calculation, are given in terms of just the value of $\hat C_T$ at the scale of 1\,TeV, with $\hat C_{S_L}(1\, \rm{TeV})=4\,\hat C_T(1\, \rm{TeV})$, and the corresponding evolution matrix (see Ref.~\cite{Shi:2019gxi}).
+The right panel of figure 4 of Ref.~\cite{Shi:2019gxi} shows the constraints on the complex $C_{S_L}$ plane, with best fit point at $C_{S_L} = -0.08 \pm 0.30~ i$.
 As we have done in Figs.~\ref{fig:CM} and \ref{fig:LAB}, the error on the observables inherited from the form-factor uncertainties is evaluated and propagated via Monte Carlo, taking into account statistical correlations between the different parameters.
 It is shown as an inner error band that accounts for 68\% CL intervals.
-The uncertainty induced by the fitted Wilson coefficients is determined in the same way, using the corresponding correlation matrix provided in Ref.~\cite{Bhattacharya:2018kig}.
+The uncertainty induced by the fitted Wilson coefficients is determined using different $1\sigma$ Wilson coefficients configurations provided by the authors of Ref.~\cite{Shi:2019gxi}.
 The two sets of errors are then added in quadrature giving rise to the larger uncertainty band that can be seen in the figure.

-In Fig.~\ref{fig:CMLAMBDA}, for comparison we also include the polarization observables obtained with the SM and Fit 7 of Ref.~\cite{Murgui:2019czp}.
+In Fig.~\ref{fig:CMLAMBDA}, and for the sake of comparison, we also include the polarization observables obtained with the SM and Fit 7 of Ref.~\cite{Murgui:2019czp}.
 We do not show in the figure any result for Fit 6 of \cite{Murgui:2019czp}, because this latter NP fit leads to predictions close to the SM ones.
-Uncertainties of the results from Fits 1 and 7 are comparable in size, and considerably smaller than those affecting the predictions of Fit 17.
-Error bands on Fit 17 results show large asymmetries, which are due to the highly anti-correlated errors of the Wilson coefficients found in \cite{Bhattacharya:2018kig}.
-For all observables evaluated with Fit 17, the latter uncertainties fully determine the limit of the CL band that differs the most from the central value.
-The almost symmetric errors due to the form-factors become more relevant for the other limit of the CL band, becoming increasingly important as $\omega$ approaches $\omega_{\rm max}$.